 Devil’s claw helps to reduce inflammation and may reduce the skin lesions that can occur when hive outbreaks become severe.
 However, individuals taking blood-thinning medications or blood pressure medications, and those with diabetes, should not use Devil’s Claw.

 #5 – Milk of Magnesia

-If you’re dealing with a lot of itching or pain from the hives, milk of magnesia may offer an excellent hives treatment.
-This natural cure involves simply soaking a cotton ball in the milk of magnesia and then applying to the affected areas of skin.
+If you’re dealing with a lot of itching or pain from hives, milk of magnesia may offer an excellent hives treatment.
+This natural cure involves simply soaking a cotton ball in the milk of magnesia and then applying it to the affected areas of the skin.
 The alkaline properties of milk of magnesia help to reduce pain and soothe the skin.
 You can apply the milk of magnesia 2-3 times daily.